Title: Police officer

 Screenshot (2872)

-When he was three years old, little Billy probably asked where his daddy was, but probably didn’t remember his absence when he was older.
+When he was three years old, little Billy often asked where his daddy was, but when he was older he probably didn’t remember that his father was absent for several months.
 He would have later learned that it was due to the Civil War.
 Captain John Doyle led Company A of the 154th Pennsylvania Volunteer Infantry from December of 1862 to June, 1863.

-Bill may have never known his father was also in the Mexican War, but only for a month.
-He developed asthma and got a disability discharge in 1847.
-John signed up for a three-month tour when the Civil War first broke out in 1861 (because it wasn’t expected to last that long), and even volunteered to return again right after he was discharged in 1863.
-Pennsylvania recruited an emergency militia just before the rebels invaded the state, but after they were repelled at Gettysburg the militia was disbanded.
+Bill may have never known his father was also in the Mexican War, but it was only for a month.
+John developed asthma and got a disability discharge in 1847.
+He signed up for a three-month tour when the Civil War first broke out in 1861 (because it wasn’t expected to last that long), re-enlisted in 1862, and even volunteered to return again right after he was discharged in 1863.
+(Pennsylvania recruited an emergency militia just before the rebels invaded the state, but after they were repelled at Gettysburg the militia was disbanded.)
 The lesson for Bill was that, on four different occasions, John Doyle never shrank from doing his duty.

 The decision about serving his country was not one that Bill ever had to consider.
 The first job on his résumé was a dyer in a textile mill, a job he held for a dozen years or more.
 Mary Kitcherman became his wife for life in 1879, five months before the first of five children was born.